Study Abroad Program Overview

 See the UCEAP Program Guide

-UCEAP students take the majority of their coursework in one of three schools at Waseda University.
+UCEAP students take the majority of their coursework in one of two schools at Waseda University.
 The School of International Liberal Studies (SILS) is the most popular school for UCEAP students with classes in the humanities, sciences, and social sciences.
-Other schools are the School of Political Science and Economics and the Contemporary Japanese Studies Program in conjunction with either of these programs.
+Students may also be placed in the School of Political Science and Economics.
+Students may take courses through the Contemporary Japanese Studies Program in conjunction with either of these programs.

-Additional courses taught in Japanese is not available to UCEAP students with the exception of the University-wide Open Courses.
+Coursework taught in Japanese is not available to UCEAP students with the exception of the University-wide Open Courses.
 These are typically lower-division general education or physical activity courses.

 With the exception of those selected for the Berkeley and UCLA Waseda Global Leaders Program, other Waseda University department or school courses are not open to UCEAP students.